guanyc/xlt-documentation/content/en/sqlite/data-types/340 sqlite-understanding-dynamic-typing-system.md

 ---

 ### SQLite’s Dynamic Typing System Explained
-*A Casual Chat Between Xiaoming and James*
+*A Casual Chat Between James and David*

 ---

-**Xiaoming:** James, I was working with SQLite, and I noticed I could insert a string into a column I thought was supposed to store numbers.
+**James:** David, I was working with SQLite, and I noticed I could insert a string into a column I thought was supposed to store numbers.
 Isn’t that a bug?

-**James:** Haha, nope!
+**David:** Haha, nope!
 That’s just SQLite’s dynamic typing at work.
 It’s flexible like that, but you have to be careful.
 Let me explain.

 ---

 ### **Highlight 1: SQLite’s Dynamic Typing**
-**James:** Unlike other databases, SQLite doesn’t enforce strict data types for columns.
+**David:** Unlike other databases, SQLite doesn’t enforce strict data types for columns.
 Instead, it uses something called *storage classes*.

-**Xiaoming:** Storage classes?
+**James:** Storage classes?
 What are those?

-**James:** Think of them as categories like `INTEGER`, `REAL`, `TEXT`, `BLOB`, and `NULL`.
+**David:** Think of them as categories like `INTEGER`, `REAL`, `TEXT`, `BLOB`, and `NULL`.
 A column might suggest a type, but SQLite doesn’t insist on it.

 **Example:**